-Armed with the best amber teething necklace and an arsenal of natural teething remedies, you know how to soothe a teething baby’s achy gums, but what happens when a pearly white finally emerges?!
+Armed with an arsenal of natural teething remedies, you know how to soothe a teething baby’s achy gums, but what happens when a pearly white finally emerges?!
 Do you know how and when to start brushing baby’s teeth?

 In this post, we’ll answer:

 - What’s the best way to clean baby’s mouth?